 Despite these disabling encumberances, our generation has forged ahead – thinking, questioning and expanding our minds and our hearts to become more of the emotionally, mentally and spiritually replete beings that we inherently are.
 This has also led to a sizeable denominator of women being essentially left in limbo viz-a- viz workable/ aspirational personal philosophies.
 On the one hand, the religious and cultural ideologies of their forefathers no longer fit their lives in any manner that is respectful, empowering and enriching; on the other hand, any discourse or analysis that could lead to a more gracious and inclusive embodiment of religious tenets is tantamount to sacrilege.
 This is the state of half the population of the Muslim world; the state of almost a billion people on the planet.
 I am one of those women.

 As we continue to the top of the personal ideological food chain, the number of denizens occupying those upper tiers get very much fewer.
 The ironic paradox with this food chain is that the apex means surefire disenfranchisement, backlash and predation.
-Like I said, it is still a rare privilege to be born a female in a truly enlightened Muslim family – i am grateful to be one those.
-But our numbers are few and the patriarchal landscape is vast and riddled with a hate of dissidents that has only become more fanatical through the centuries.
+Like I said, it is still a rare privilege to be born a female in a truly enlightened Muslim family – I am grateful to be one of those.
+But our numbers are few and the patriarchal landscape is vast and riddled with a hatred for dissidents that has only become more fanatical through the centuries.
 However, every revolution of the hearts and the minds begins with a few intrepid idiots calling out the injustice and the oppression.
 I am also one of those women.

 And so I’m diving into my ideological debate with some essential satire on a salient reward of the Hereafter; a lustful vision so unashamedly made synonymous with goodness that it has compelled the righteous to decimate entire populations and on frequent occasions, themselves too: the 72 Hurs or splendid female companions of Paradise.
 Promised to every believer.
 I’m a believer and I think I’m a good human being; (I’m also as straight as they come!)
 So is that vision, touted as it is in every inspirational Khutbah*, an enticing end to a life well lived?
 I’m going to hazard a guess on behalf of us Muslim women who are almost a billion strong: Nah!